• Skip to main content

 Droste cocoa powder packaging and Hershey's cocoa powder packaging with cocoa powder on white plates above packaging to show color difference.

-See the color difference between dutch-process cocoa (on left) and natural cocoa (on right).
+See the color difference between Dutch-process cocoa (on the left) and natural cocoa (on the right).

 up close texture of superfine caster sugar